 Meet Our Team

-After studying in Bristol University and receiving a BA in Fashion Design I worked as a freelance designer in the UK, creating one off pieces for high profile clients.
-After moving to Ireland, I set up my own brand, Paul Alexander, stocking in House of Fraser UK and Ireland and many high end retailers in both countries.
+After studying in Bristol University and receiving a BA in Fashion Design Paul worked as a freelance designer in the UK, creating one off pieces for high profile clients.
+After moving to Ireland, Paul set up his own brand, Paul Alexander, stocking in House of Fraser UK and Ireland and many high end retailers in both countries.

-In 2010, I took part in TV3’s Style Wars where I reached the semi-finals.
+In 2010, Paul took part in TV3’s Style Wars where he reached the semi-finals.

-In March 2014, I created Project Fashion.
-I wanted to pass my wealth of knowledge and experience to the younger generation due to the fact that there was nothing like this available to me when I was growing up.
+In March 2014, Project Fashion was created.
+Paul wanted to pass his wealth of knowledge and experience to the younger generation due to the fact that there was nothing like this available to him when he was growing up.

 Project Fashion is an amazing opportunity for young children and teenagers to learn an invaluable life skill and potentially inspire them for their future careers.